Orange Blossom Oat Flour Cookies

 When making these cookies, the batter comes together fast in a processor, or hand mixer but a fork will work just fine too.

-Once the cookie dough is mixed, it simply gets rolled into a log, onto wax or parchment paper, and placed in the fridge for an hour, or you can rush it in the freezer in about 15 minutes.
+Once the cookie dough is mixed, it simply gets rolled into a log, onto wax or parchment paper, and placed in the fridge for an hour.

 Finally, the rest is fast; simply slice, bake, and serve with a little grated orange rinds on top for a fresh addition to the already delicate cookies.